WCSCourses/HelminthBioinformatics_2023/manuals/module_3_WBP2/module_3_WBP2.md

 [↥ **Back to top**](#top)

+---
 ### The genome browser <a name="genome_browser"></a>

 A genome browser is a tool that allows you to visualise a genome assembly and its features, together with experimental data aligned to the genome.

-Genome browsers have many use cases: you may want to visualising a gene model in its genomic context, or to assess the correctness of the model.
-They are also used for visualising functional genomics data, such as the results of ChIP-Seq and RNA-Seq experiments.
+Genome browsers have many use cases:
+- You may want to visualising a gene model in its genomic context, or to assess the correctness of the model.
+- They are also used for visualising functional genomics data, such as the results of ChIP-Seq and RNA-Seq experiments.

 There are several commonly used genome browsers in bioinformatics, each with different features.
 Examples include:

-* The Integrative Genomics Viewer (IGV) - this software can be downloaded and installed locally to work with local data without internet access.
-* The UCSC Genome Browser - this browser hosts selected vertebrate species and some model organism (and closely related) species.
 * Ensembl - this can be used to browse a large catalog of genomes across the tree of life.
-WormBase ParaSite has an instance of the Ensembl browser built in.
+WormBase ParaSite has an instance of the Ensembl browser built in, [the one we explored in Module 1](https://github.com/WCSCourses/HelminthBioinformatics_2023/blob/main/manuals/module_1_WBP1/module_1_WBP1.md#genome_browser).
+* The [Integrative Genomics Viewer (IGV)](https://igv.org/) - this software can be downloaded and installed locally to work with local data without internet access (mainly used for variation data).
+* The [UCSC Genome Browser](https://genome.ucsc.edu/) - this browser hosts selected vertebrate species and some model organism (and closely related) species.
-* Artemis/ Artemis Comparison Tool (ACT) - similar to IGV, this can also run locally without the internet.
+* [Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) - similar to IGV, this can also run locally without the internet.
 It can also be used to edit (i.e. change) gene models (to correct errors).
 ACT is a tool for visualising synteny (regions of similarity) between sequences.
-* JBrowse - this is the genome browser that we’ll be using today.
+* [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
 The Apollo project is a well known extension of JBrowse, which, like Artemis, can be used to edit gene models.
+  * And it's newer version: [Jbrowse 2](https://jbrowse.org/jb2/)

 #### Using JBrowse: basic functionality

-In this example we’ll introduce the basic functionality of JBrowse, and demonstrate how to use the various tracks.
+In this example we’ll introduce the basic functionality of WormBase ParaSite's JBrowse 1, and demonstrate how to use the various tracks.

-* Navigate to the _S. mansoni_ genome page and select the “Genome Browser (JBrowse)” icon.
+1. Navigate to the _S. mansoni_ genome page and select the “Genome Browser (JBrowse)” icon.

 ![](figures/jbrowse_1.png)

-In the genome browser, each scaffold is represented from its 5-prime end to its 3-prime end (relative to the forward strand).
-You can navigate to different scaffolds using the drop down menu in the middle of the screen, or by typing coordinates into the text box.
-Different types of data aligned to the genome are represented as tracks.
+- Each scaffold is represented from its 5-prime end to its 3-prime end (relative to the forward strand).
+- You can navigate to different scaffolds using the drop down menu in the middle of the screen, or by typing coordinates into the text box.
+- Different types of data aligned to the genome are represented as tracks.
 When you first open JBrowse, one track will be on by default: the reference gene set.

 For this example, we’ll consider that you’re interested in the gene Smp_312440.

-* Start by typing the identifier into the search box and clicking “Go” to navigate to the gene.
+2. Start by typing the identifier into the search box and clicking “Go” to navigate to the gene.
-* Zoom in by clicking the large magnifying glass with a “+” symbol until the reference sequence resolves.
+3. Zoom in by clicking the large magnifying glass with a “+” symbol until the reference sequence resolves.

 ![](figures/jbrowse_2.png)

 Here, you can see the forward and reverse DNA strands, together with the six possible translational reading frames (3 forward and 3 reverse).

-* Zoom out again so that you have the whole gene model in your field of view.
+4. Zoom out again so that you have the whole gene model in your field of view.
-* To extract sequence information about the gene, click the gene model such that a dialogue box pops up.
+5. To extract sequence information about the gene, click the gene model such that a dialogue box pops up.

 ![](figures/jbrowse_3.png)